 The ceramic Christmas Trees took on a life of their own - and took over our house at the same time - and her mom's house as well.
 We can only produce so many trees a year because of the time that it takes to make one kiln load of trees - about a week to complete (5 11" trees, 2 16" trees, 2 19" trees, and the bases and various small items in between).
-We can do 2-3 kiln a week during the busy holiday season, but we work 12-18 hour days, 7 days a week to do it.
+We can do 4-6 kiln loads a week during the busy holiday season, and we work 12-18 hour days, 7 days a week to do it.

 Each year the number of orders increases and some kind, patient customers have had to wait as long as 5 months after Christmas to receive their trees.
 We have shipped to all 50 US states, all of the Canadian provinces, and to 20+ other countries.

 Jeanie hurt her back in January of 2011 (lifting a heavy bucket of liquid clay), by April she could barely stand or walk.
 She was diagnosed with cancer a week later and tragically passed away in September, 2012.

 Her mother and I have managed to keep the business going through thick and thin.
 With the occasional help, and tremendous behind the scenes help, from my girlfriend, we strive to keep Jeanie's exacting standards and 'can do anything' spirit so you will receive a high quality ceramic product that you will cherish for years - if not generations.
-We have some ceramic pieces that are over 40 years old.
+We have some ceramic pieces that are over 50 years old.
 All of our ceramic items start with premium white ceramic slip (liquid clay) and fired in our own kilns, made entirely by hand from start to finish, right here in Arizona, USA.